IlEvelynIl/BO1-AntiCheat/README.md

 Also, it is important to display it on your stream/recording somewhere, and must be fully legible.

+You may also notice that there is not a minimize button, this is on purpose to prevent confusion with OBS not picking it up.
+Just let the program sit behind the game.

 ## Detection methods
 When a map is loaded/quit: